bytecodealliance/wasmtime/cranelift/docs/testing.rst

             return
     }

-This example test passed if the verifier fails with an error message containing the sub-string ``"terminator"`` *and* the error is reported for the ``jump`` instruction.
+This example test passes if the verifier fails with an error message containing the sub-string ``"terminator"`` *and* the error is reported for the ``jump`` instruction.